If your child has changed suddenly — or no longer seems like themselves — you are not imagining it.

 PANDAS stands for Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections.
 It’s a term used when a child has a sudden onset or worsening of OCD and/or tics, and the timing suggests a link with a recent strep infection.

-PANS stands for Paediatric Acute-onset Neuropsychiatric Syndrome.
-It’s a broader umbrella term used when a child has an abrupt onset of OCD and/or severely restricted food intake, alongside other symptoms such as anxiety, emotional dysregulation, regression, sensory changes, sleep issues and more.
+Broadly, it’s an abrupt onset of OCD, severely restricted food intake, or other symptoms such as anxiety, emotional dysregulation, regression, sensory changes, sleep issues and more.

-PANS is increasingly understood as a neuroimmune condition, where inflammation, immune activation, and nervous system dysregulation intersect, often in children who were already carrying vulnerability from early stress, illness, or developmental load.
+PANS is increasingly understood as a neuroimmune condition, where inflammation, immune activation, and nervous system dysregulation intersect.

 PANS/PANDAS are often discussed because of the speed and intensity of change.
 Parents frequently say: